DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 2. Territorial Application

-DPDP Act: Applies to data processed in India and data processed outside India if offering goods/services to Indians.
+DPDP Act: Applies to data processed in India and data processed outside India if offering goods or services to Indians.

 GDPR: Applies to EU residents' data regardless of where processing occurs globally.